 - Collaboration was essential to creating lasting change.

 - All grantees that were interviewed stated that new programs/projects were established as a result of the original grant.

 - Colorado Department of Human Services

 - Rhode Island Department of Children, Youth, and Families.

 ACF and other organizations are committed to supporting the development of ECCW partnerships.
 To that end, a variety of resources, including recommendations and research, have been made of available, some of which are included below:

 - Early Head Start-Child Welfare Services Initiative Visit disclaimer page : Final Synthesis Report

-- Allied for Better Outcomes: Child Welfare and Early Childhood Visit disclaimer page
+- Allied for Better Outcomes: Child Welfare and Early Childhood (PDF) Visit disclaimer page

 - A Call to Action On Behalf of Maltreated Infants and Toddlers Visit disclaimer page page (PDF)